asarejohn001/create-mailContact/README.md

 ### Important !
 > [!IMPORTANT]
-> Crucial information necessary for users to succeed.
+> Please make sure you have change the variables in the script to fit your environment.
+> l$ogFilePath